Direct Answer

 What is a red flag in a rebrand proposal?

-A proposal is weak when it sells modernization without naming the buyer behavior, recognition cue, trust problem, or rollout risk.
+A proposal is weak when it sells modernization without naming the buyer behavior, recognition cue, trust problem, evidence gap, rollout risk, or metric that would prove the change is working.

 Should I make the agency answer in writing?